 The Mindful Compassion approach began to evolve 12 years ago when David was working as a Counsellor at Blythe House Hospice and was asked to facilitate support groups and courses for patients.
 With ongoing feedback from patients and colleagues the approach evolved over time and was taught to patients, carers, health care professionals and the general public.

 Macmillan Cancer Care asked for it to be part of their education package when David became a Macmillan Counsellor and hundreds of their professionals have benefitted from learning the approach.

-As well as our intentions to continue to develop the approach and support other facilitators we also want to protect the essence of the approach as a way of living and not just as an intervention when times are difficult as appreciating the joy and wonder of life is as big a part of Mindful Compassion as coping with life’s challenges, difficulties, pain and illness…It is for every moment, for everybody… and so the Partnership is evolving, exploring what we may offer, who may join us and where it may lead us, who can tell?!!….In this moment it feels jolly good.
+As well as our intentions to continue to develop the approach we also want to protect the essence of the it as a way of living and not just as an intervention when times are difficult as appreciating the joy and wonder of life is as big a part of Mindful Compassion as coping with life’s challenges, difficulties, pain and illness…It is for everybody in every moment…

 So if you are interested in anything we offer please contact us…and if you feel you could bring something to the partnership please let us know…